E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 ..  contents:: :local:

 The original idea of our proposal: to work on a general implementations of AdResS in class.
 MD packages.
 With Abrupt AdresS we implemented a new partitioning scheme to bypass the performance problems in the smooth coupling GC-AdResS implementation.
-We switched to the general interaction kernel and simplified the neighboring list search.
+We switched to the general interaction kernel and simplified the neighbor list search.
 This module takes this new ansatz and combines it with a local thermostat approach (see Ref. `<http://iopscience.iop.org/article/10.1088/1367-2630/17/8/083042>`_).

 The advantages of this module are: we can thermalize the transition and the coarse grained region, the atomistic region is thermalized indirectly.
 Furthermore, we still have a method which is decoupled from the core of any MD code.
 Theory, application and tests see `Link(J.Chem.Phys.): <https://aip.scitation.org/doi/10.1063/1.5031206>`_ or `Link(arXiv): <https://arxiv.org/abs/1806.09870>`_.